 Theatre Residency Week FAQs

-Students will stay on campus at Stuartholme School in its boarding facilities and spend each day developing their theatre skills through workshops conducted by Core Group Artists who have a speciality in a particular style of theatre-making.
-Each Core Group will work towards a performance on the Friday evening for a live audience of family and friends.
+Students will stay on campus overnight at Stuartholme School in its boarding facilities.
+They’ll spend each day developing their theatre skills through workshops conducted by Core Group Artists, who have a speciality in a particular style of theatre-making.
+Each Core Group will work towards a performance at the Showcase for a live audience of family and friends.

-The evenings are spent engaged in an exciting social and cultural program supervised by live-in House Parents, who are also all Queensland Theatre Company staff and Teaching Artists.
+The evenings are spent engaged in an exciting social and cultural program supervised by live-in House Parents, who are all Queensland Theatre Company employees and Teaching Artists.

-Participants will choose groups to join and work with each day to build their live performance outcome together.
-These are called Core Groups and usually have approximately 20 students each.
-They are facilitated by experienced Teaching Artists, who are carefully selected by Queensland Theatre Company’s Education & Young People team.
+Participants will choose groups to join and work with each day, to build their live performance outcome together.
+These are called Core Groups and usually have approx. 20 students each.
+They are facilitated by experienced Teaching Artists, who are carefully selected by Queensland Theatre Company.

-For their pastoral care, participants are divided into House Parent Groups of approximately 20 students.
+For their pastoral care, participants are divided into House Parent Groups of approximately 15 students.
 All House Parents are highly experienced in working with young people.
-During the day, the week is supervised by Day Staff, who are also Queensland Theatre Company staff members.
-All staff onsite have a Working With Children Check by the Queensland Government, and several staff are trained in first aid.
-Students are supervised at all times and staff exercise their utmost duty of care in the undertaking of the week.
-In return we also require students to exhibit their best self-care and respect for others as part of their participation in the program.
+During the day, the program is supervised by Queensland Theatre Company employees.
+All staff onsite have a Working with Children Check by the Queensland Government, and several staff are trained in first aid.
+Students are always supervised, and staff exercise their utmost duty of care in the undertaking of the week.
+In return we also require students to use their best self-care practices and show respect for others.

 Cost: $1,300 incl.
 GST